-What exactly does back pain mean?
 Most people experience back pain for a short time at some point in their lives, possibly after overdoing exercise or other activities.
 But persistent pain is not as common.
-Persistent back pain, lasting more than a month, is termed chronic back pain.
+Persistent back pain that lasts more than a month, is termed chronic back pain.

 Never Miss a Beat!